MUnique/OpenMU/doc/Packets/C1 00 - Authenticate (by client).md

 This packet is sent by the client after it connected to the server, to authenticate itself.

-## Causes the following actions on the client side
+## Causes the following actions on the server side

 The server will check the token.
 If it's correct, the client gets added to the requested chat room.